Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 Keep them refrigerated for up to 3 days.
 Reheat in the oven for the best texture.

 Yes!
-Replace lactose-free cheese with a dairy-free alternative, such as Violife or Nutritional Yeast, for a cheesy flavour.
+Replace lactose-free cheese with a dairy-free alternative or add Nutritional Yeast for a cheesy flavor.

 Fancy a Freebie?